eversonscherrer/wpeif2022/README.md

 ````

-## 4 - Check if the tunnels it's work, just use the command.
+## 4 - Check if the tunnels it's work, just use the command below.
 If the tunnels and interfaces is working, after insert the command you see "up".
 ```console
 show interface summary
 ```